pascallaliberte/modestjs.works/_book/part-2/acknowledgements.md

 ## Counter-Arguments

 [Harry Bachrach](https://twitter.com/HarryB) offered [some thorough rebuttals](https://twitter.com/HarryB/status/1197051954301566976) of aspects of Part 1 of the book.
-Previously, he also [made me realize that one part was especially demeaning to those starting their careers](https://twitter.com/HarryB/status/1196835846176927744), which I retracted.
+Previously, Harry also [made me realize that one part was especially demeaning to those starting their careers](https://twitter.com/HarryB/status/1196835846176927744), which I retracted.